PerfectlySoft/PerfectDocs/guide/SQLite.md

 }
 ```

 ### Run Queries

 * A quick note about string interpolation: Variables in queries do not work as interpolated strings.
 In order to use variables, you need to use the binding system, described in the [next section](#binding-variables-to-queries).

-Once you have a database &amp; tables, the next step is to query and return data.
+Once you have a database and tables, the next step is to query and return data.
 In this example, we will store our statement in a string, and pass it into the the [forEachRow](#foreachrow-with-handlerow) method, which will iterate though each returned row, where you can (most often) append to a dictionary.

 ``` swift
 let dbPath = "./db/database"